-Jericho Project is a minimum one-year program designed to treat the chemically dependent criminal offender.
+Jericho Project is a minimum six-month program designed to treat the chemically dependent criminal offender.
 The program’s philosophy reflects a relapse prevention and developmental approach to recovery from the GORSKI-CENAPS model: Relapse Prevention Therapy with Chemically Dependent Criminal Offenders, Terrence T. Gorski (1994).
 Clients progress through Gorski’s six stage developmental model of recovery: (1) Transition, (2) Stabilization, (3) Early Recovery, (4) Middle Recovery, and (5) Late Recovery.
 As clients successfully complete the program, they are prepared for the last stage of development: (6) Maintenance – which includes, continuance of growth and healthy personal/social development.
 To facilitate this model of recovery, Jericho Project employs Cognitive, Affective, Behavioral, and Social therapies advocated by Terrance T. Gorski.
 In practice, the four therapies are integrated and comprise the main structure and philosophy of the program.

 The whole process begins with acceptance of the principle that change is necessary.
 Change becomes necessary when the present condition becomes unacceptable.
 Group sessions enable clients to learn from their prior dysfunctional behavior as well as develop a new value and belief system.
 Each client reaches his own conclusion about the need to change his lifestyle.
 A decision to change then starts with his own acceptance and motivation.